zhangboyu/zhangboyu.github.io/README.md

   <img src="equations/eq6.gif" />
 </p>

 One natural question to ask is that how many pixels are needed to solve the equation system.
-Notice that in the above system, the unknowns are the value of function `g` on all possible `Z` values and the radiance values `E` of the scene points that corresponds to the picked pixels.
+To answer this question, notice that in the above system, the unknowns are the value of function `g` on all possible `Z` values and the radiance values `E` of the scene points that correspond to the picked pixels.
 Thus, as long as the following equation is met, the solution can be found.
 For example, when `P=11`, `N>50` is more than enough.
+At the same time, using too many pixels for solving the equation system is not favorable because of the very long runtime.
+So, we want to use more than enough not too many pixels to achieve a balance between solution quality and runtime.
 <p align="center">
   <img src="equations/eq7.gif" />
 </p>

 However, not all pixels are equally good in terms of solving the linear equation system and randomly sampled pixels may not generate satisfactory result.
 For example, if the pixel value is either 0 or 255 across all the images, it does not provide any useful information in solving the function `g`.
-In order to pick "good" pixels, I sliced the images into many tiles, then for each tile, I picked the pixel that has highest standard deviation among images.
+In order to pick "good" pixels, I sliced the images into many tiles, then for each tile, I picked the pixel that has the highest standard deviation among images.
 <p align="center">
   <img src="equations/stack.png" width="200" height="320" />
 </p>

 This simple heuristic is indeed able to generate very good results.
-Since the imaging system may have different response function `g` for different color, the three channels of the image are treated separately and the results are shown in the table.
+Since the imaging system may have different response function `g` for different color, the three channels of the images are treated separately and the results are shown in the table.
 The red curves in the response curve figures are function `g` for different color channels, the blue dots correspond to the sampled pixels, and the values in the radiance map figures are in log space.

 R Channel                     |G Channel                        |B Channel :----------------------------:|:-------------------------------:|:------------------------------: